Child's Play (franchise): Seed of Chucky (2004)

 Directed and written by Don Mancini and released on November 11, 2004, Seed of Chucky is the fifth installment of the series and the second film not to be distributed by Universal Pictures.
 The film stars Brad Dourif, reprising his role as Chucky, Jennifer Tilly, reprising her role as Tiffany Valentine, while also playing a fictional version of herself, and Billy Boyd as their child, Glen/Glenda.

 Gentle Glen is a ventriloquist's dummy, the offspring of evil dolls Chucky and Tiffany, both of whom are now deceased.
 When the orphaned Glen hears that a film is being made about his parents, he goes to Hollywood and resurrects them in an attempt to get to know them better.
-He is horrified when his parents embark on a new killing spree, and Chucky is equally horrified that his son has no taste for evil.
+He is horrified when his parents embark on a new mass assassination, and Chucky is equally horrified that his son has no taste for evil.

 Curse of Chucky (2013)

 Directed and written by Don Mancini and released on October 8, 2013, Curse of Chucky is the sixth film in the series, and the first direct-to-video installment.
 It stars Brad Dourif, reprising the role from previous films, while his daughter, Fiona Dourif, plays new character Nica Pierce.

-Looking for revenge, Chucky the killer doll infiltrates and terrorises the family of a woman, her sister, and her young niece.
+Looking for revenge, Chucky the killer doll infiltrates and terrorizes the family of a woman, her sister, and her young niece.